emagiz/emdocs/mds/microlearning/crashcourse-eventstreaming-event-streaming-introduction.md

 - Data is stored inside the platform for a certain amount of time (retention)
 - Event data is continuous being sent or made available

-### 3.1 Publish data without building a specific data integration
+### 3.1 Publish data without building a data integration

 Event Streaming revolves around a cluster of topics that contain data.
 External parties can write data to said topics without having to know who will consume the data.
 Compare it to a news item that gets published on a news website.
 The editor publishes the data on the news site without